FileCenter • FAQs

 Back to Top

-FileFind can simultaneously search any number of cabinets, including local and network cabinets, allowing a user to quickly locate a document whether it resides locally or on the network.
+FileCenter can simultaneously search any number of cabinets, including local and network cabinets, allowing a user to quickly locate a document whether it resides locally or on the network.

 Back to Top

-Can FileFind simultaneously search multiple cabinets?
+Can FileCenter simultaneously search multiple cabinets?

-FileFind can simultaneously search any number of cabinets and return multiple results.
+FileCenter can simultaneously search any number of cabinets and return multiple results.

 Back to Top

-Does FileFind refresh indexes automatically?
+Does FileCenter refresh indexes automatically?

-FileFind indexes are refreshed automatically several times a day.
+FileCenter indexes are refreshed automatically several times a day.
 This process is transparent to the end-user and uses very little of your system resources, waiting until the computer is idle to update the index.
 You will not even realize when it has happened.

 Back to Top